junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "No." Jimmy twists and turns on the bed, struggling, "No, please.
 Not my daughter.
 Not them.
 Please."

 Every nightmare makes his blood colder.
-And every time he wakes up, cold sweat and tears from pain and fear covers his head.
+And every time he wakes up, cold sweat and tears from pain and fear cover his face.
 He doesn't know if he should be more frightful or glad that those are just dreams.
 He doesn't even have a way to know if the reality is any better or worse.

 <br>